Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-different-tailwind-headers.md

 - Logo - Title - Multiple pages
 - Logo title - Action items

-Between these header formats, you should be able to make about any header, but if you have a specific request, do let me know!
+You should be able to make about any header between these header formats, but if you have a specific request, do let me know!

 You can try all of the headers out in this CodePen.